jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

 We assume there are 100 tv shows in total, indexed from 0 to 99.

-All the movies and shows are hardcoded in the [main.cpp](main.cpp).
+The index and the name of all the movies and shows are hardcoded in the [main.cpp](main.cpp), just so you do not need to parse more input files.

 ## Input Files